Last updated: 10 May 2026 · Originally published March 2026 · By James Wright

-Disclosure: This article may contain affiliate links.
+Disclosure: This article contains affiliate links.
 As an Amazon Associate, Smart Home UK earns from qualifying purchases at no extra cost to you.

 ⚡ Best Ring alternatives at a glance